gitwalter/ai-dev-agent/tests/TEST_ORGANIZATION_RULES.md

 2. Run validation script to identify issues
 3. Review existing test files for examples
 4. Consult the test utilities for common patterns
+5. Use isolated tests for debugging specific issues

 ## Compliance Checklist